siqraf/CDC-Datathon/README.md

 ## Accomplishments that we're proud of
 We're proud of creating a user-friendly tool that not only displays global emissions but also forecasts future trends.
 The combination of interactive maps with machine learning-based predictions allows users to both explore the current state and prepare for what’s next.
 Successfully merging and analyzing large datasets while maintaining performance was another key accomplishment.

+## Note
+We were not able to upload the virtual environment files used by python for imports.